- Electric Utility

 Net Metering and Billing

-After the customer’s installation has been inspected by the appropriate building official, the City’s Electric Division will install a special “bi-directional” electric meter at the facility.
+After the customer’s installation has been inspected by the appropriate building official, the City’s Electric Utility Department will install a special “bi-directional” electric meter at the facility.
 The meter will record the net energy delivered to the customer from the City during the month offset by the energy (if any) delivered from the customer to the City’s electric grid.

-The customer will be billed under the Rate Schedule NM – Net Metering, which works in conjunction with the standard rate schedule applicable to customer’s facility.
+The customer will be billed under the Rate Schedule NM – Net Metering (PDF), which works in conjunction with the standard rate schedule applicable to customer’s facility.
 Under net metering, the customer’s energy consumption will be reduced by the output of the renewable energy generation, thus reducing the customer’s electric bill.
 If the customer’s renewable energy generation system produced more energy than the customer consumed in a given month, the City would apply a dollar energy credit on that month's bill.

 Utility Services & Billing Information